 MR. YANG RUI: Excuse me.
-Let me do a very brief translation about the essence of what you're saying because some of the listeners here are left puzzled.
+Let me do a very brief translation about the essence of what you're saying because some of the listeners are puzzled.

 What she says basically is the various limited margin for the internationalization of RMB according to her years of research in this area.